 The method I naturally use for most hair types is a mix of interlock, crochet, and backcombing while for other hair types I use twisting.
 I’m open to using certain methods is you prefer them.
 I always consider what my clients tell me.
 There are countless methods to dread hair, and there are endless combinations of these methods.
 I focus on making your dreads look great and maintaining their integrity.

 Palm Rolling is a method for locking that works best on kinky hair.
 You can see the hair spiraling evenly down the entire loc.
 A very smooth look.
-These locks were started with two-strand twists.
+These locs were started with two-strand twists.
 You can also begin locking hair by twisting into smooth twists.
-We use Knotty Boy Tightening Gel or Original Moxie Just Gel to start locks at the salon.
+We use Knotty Boy Tightening Gel or an all natural gel that I make to start your locs at the salon.
 They’re both all natural and petroleum-free.
-Once your hair is twisted, you sit under the dryer to lock everything in.
-Palm-rolled locks need maintenance every 2 to 3 weeks in the beginning.
+Once your hair is twisted, you’ll sit under the dryer to lock everything in.
+Palm-rolled locs need maintenance every 2 to 3 weeks in the beginning.
 As they mature you’ll need maintenance, a retwist, around every 3 months.

 Dreadlock, Interlock, and Palm-Rolled Extensions